Tuesday, 26 August 2025

 Donnington

 I have used figures from most of the New Era ranges which include Early Medieval ('Dark Ages'), Feudal Europe, Hundred Years War and Wars of the Roses and Islamic armies covering roughly the same timespan.
 I particularly like the Feudal range, which includes Spanish.
-Donnington are the only traditional company on this list which still supply individual figures.
+Donnington are one of the only traditional companies on this list which still supply individual figures.
+The baggage range includes some figures with a lot of character.

 Essex